tldr-pages/tldr/pages/common/gh-label.md

 `gh label create {{name}} --description "{{description}}" --color {{color_hex}}`

-- Delete a label for the repository in the current directory prompting for confirmation:
+- Delete a label for the repository in the current directory, prompting for confirmation:

 `gh label delete {{name}}`

-- Update name and description for a specific label for the repository in the current directory:
+- Update the name and description for a specific label for the repository in the current directory:

 `gh label edit {{name}} --name {{new_name}} --description "{{description}}"`